RS-PYTHON/RS-PYTHON.github.io/_pages/index.md

 excerpt: "Reference System Python implements and maintains a new version of the RS Software compatible with the new Python-based processors, taking advantage of existing Python libraries (in particular Prefect) and novel tools to maximise the flexibility and simplify the maintainability of the solution."

 intro:
-  - excerpt: 'Welcome to the Reference-System Python !
+  - excerpt: 'Welcome to the Reference System Python !
 Our platform is designed to efficiently orchestrate processing pipelines for Copernicus satellite imagery.
 We will  support at first processing chains for Sentinel-1, Sentinel-2, and Sentinel-3 data.
 Looking ahead, we’re excited to expand our capabilities to include Sentinel-5P and other upcoming Copernicus missions.
 Join us on this journey as we unlock valuable insights from Earth observation data!  '

 feature_row_sentinel:
   - image_path: assets/images/sentinel/Irkutsk_and_Lake_Baikal_ESA15342560.jpeg